fieldtrip/website/getting_started/eeg/egi.md

     - /getting_started/egi/
 ---

+{% include markup/green %}
+Electrical Geodesics Inc. (EGI) was a company specialized in high density EEG systems using their geodesic net with wet sponges as ellectrodes.
+It was acquired by Philips in 2017, and in 2020 sold to Magstim.
+It currently again operates under the name [EGI](https://www.egi.com), which is also the name we continued to use in FieldTrip code and documentation.
+{% include markup/end %}

-Please add information if you're using EGI/Philips/Magstim data and want to share info with other FieldTrip users.
+Please add information if you're using an EGI/Philips/Magstim system and/or data and want to share info with other FieldTrip users.

 ## Introduction to the EGI file formats